Article Translations: (Spanish)

 Most girls get their first period between the ages of 10 and 15, but some get it earlier and some later.
 The first period is known as menarche (pronounced: MEN-ar-kee).

-Doctors often talk about a girl's monthly cycle — the number of days from the start of her period to the start of the next one — in terms of a 28-day cycle.
+A girl's monthly cycle is the number of days from the start of her period to the start of the next time she gets her period.
+You often hear this is a 28-day cycle.
 But 28 is just an average figure that doctors use.
-Women's cycle lengths vary — some have a 24-day cycle, some have a 34-day cycle.
+Cycle lengths vary — some are 24 days, some are 34 days.
 And a girl may notice that her cycles are different lengths each month — especially for the few years after she first starts getting her period.

-So how can you tell when you're about to get your period?
-If your cycle is not regular, you'll want to pay attention to the clues your body may give you.
+If your cycle is not regular, you'll want to pay attention to the clues your body may give you that your period is coming soon.
 These may include: